wappointment/wappointment/readme.txt

 **Can I set the duration of my appointment?**

 Of course.
-You decide the duration of your appointments whether it's 5 minutes, 10 minutes, ..., 4 hours long.
+You decide the duration of your appointments whether it's 5 minutes, 10 minutes, ..., 4 hours, 8hours long.
 It's all up to you.

 **Can I set time limits for cancelling and rescheduling appointments?**